vathpela/shim-review/README.md

 fwupd-efi,1,Firmware update daemon,fwupd-efi,1.3,https://github.com/fwupd/fwupd-efi
 fwupd-efi.rhel,1,Red Hat Enterprise Linux,fwupd,1.7.8,mail:secalert@redhat.com

+Note that in RHEL 8, the "fwupd-efi" plugin is built within the "fwupd" source package.
+In the above version numbers, "1.3" is the upstream fwupd-efi plugin version, but "1.7.8" is the version of the fwupd package it is being built as a part of.

 *******************************************************************************
 ### If shim is loading GRUB2 bootloader, which modules are built into your signed GRUB2 image?
 Skip this, if you're not using GRUB2.